process-analytics/bpmn-visualization-js/scripts/utils/README.md

-# Tool to facilitate tests writing to parsing .bpmn
+# The CLI tool to generate json and/or internal model from bpmn file
 You should note that there is no need to copy the result from the console as it will be directly copied into system clipboard

 ##Building utils module